-When it became technically possible to refine and process platinum, this costly metal became increasingly popular for use in jewellery.
+When it became technically possible to refine and process platinum, this costly metal became increasingly popular for use in jewelry.
 Its combination of flexibility and hardness makes platinum suitable for making very fine settings, in which the diamond comes to its best advantage.

 Pendant consisting of 6 unfinished points.